perfah/wiki_beam.sh/README.md

 # wiki_beam.sh

 A tiny script that downloads any wikipedia article as a plain text file.
-Generated text files may at the moment contain some css code.
+Generated text files may at the moment contain some unwanted content (including css code).
 Written in bash and regex.

 ### General use: